archiehull/Programming-Portfolio-1/Summative Assessment 2.md

 - [ ] :white_check_mark: Get your work checked off by a feedback engineer

 ## Boolean
-Using the "Oldest Sibling" program provided - the use and functionality of Boolean operators can be explored.
+Using the "Oldest Sibling" and "Pizza Shop" program provided - the use and functionality of Boolean operators can be explored.

 The "if" statements at the end of the program are prime examples of how logical operators can be used to return a boolean true or false output, in order to dictate the flow of a program.

-The results of a tested truth table can be seen below. with each test utilising different parameters in the if/elif/else statement at the end of the code.
+The results of testing can be seen below. with each test utilising different parameters in the if/elif/else statement at the end of the code.
 | Test Number | Input | Output |
 |---|---|---|
 |1| | "This application will tell us who the oldest of a pair of siblings is." |